na-na-hi/renget/archive/t7quhk.md

 *"Go on.
 I'm sure this'll be riveting."*

 He grins, a little sheepishly.
 "Well, I get the feeling Emi-chan isn't the biggest member of the Makoto fanclub.
 Her loss...
 Or, uhm, gain...?
 Eh.
-I guess that name of hers is a little exotic, especially the surname, but maybe she's a hafu and foreign people are just called people like that...
+I guess that name of hers is a little exotic, especially the surname, but maybe she's a hafu and foreign people are just called like that...
 Don't wanna get called culturally insensitive, I'm on thin enough ice at school as-is...
 Maybe I'll just avoid her for a while, let her feelings towards me cool off a li'l..."

 *"Don't...
 Don't make me think about a whole fanclub for you.
 Nasty...
 Tch, now you've even got ME talking like you!"*